CoopTRUE/orpc-svelte-query-ssr/README.md

 ### 4. 🔄 Setup Client with Alias

-Update your client to use the global server client when available:
+Update your local client to use the global server client when available:

 ```diff
 // src/lib/orpc.ts